 This session explores the current bubble in massive open courses (MOOCs), and the expansion of social software platforms for learning; it aims to provide some practical answers to the question: “How can we describe, design, research and reflect upon the dynamics of how people are learning in these new open networks?”

 The learning landscape is changing rapidly and with it the learner experience.
 It is becoming less prescribed and more emergent.
 Learners are increasingly self-organising, creating their own learning networks.
-They need to be adaptive and able to work independently, as the landscape is complex and can be (Cormier, 2012).
+They need to be adaptive and able to work independently, as the landscape is complex and can be full of uncertainty.

 Open, complex learning emerges through the dynamic interplay between the openness and structure of the learning environment, interactions within the environment, learner agency, and affordances for presence and writing.
 We need to find new ways to describe this.
-We can draw on existing learning theories, like constructivism, but we need to go wider than that, and draw on (Cilliers, 2005), (Wenger, 1998), (Siemens, 2004; Downes, 2012) and the (Gibson, 1977; Williams, 2012) to develop a more rigorous theoretical framework for these ‘new open’ learning networks.
+We can draw on existing learning theories, like constructivism, but we need to go wider than that, and draw on complexity theory, social learning environments, connectivism, and the theory of affordances to develop a more rigorous theoretical framework for these ‘new open’ learning networks.

-The maps out the relationship between prescribed and emergent learning, and has been applied in a range of examples contained in the which shows how are used to map out the dynamics of learning, in examples such as MOOCs, on-campus university courses, interactive installations for Autistic Children, and Montessori preschools.
+The framework maps out the relationship between prescribed and emergent learning, and has been applied in a range of examples contained in the open wiki which shows how 3D ‘footprints’ are used to map out the dynamics of learning, in examples such as MOOCs, on-campus university courses, interactive installations for Autistic Children, and Montessori preschools.

 Process

 Participants will, however, not be required to have any prior knowledge of the footprints.
-The footprints will be briefly explained, using one of the earliest MOOCs as an example, with reference to the in the wiki for further detail (15 minutes).
+The footprints will be briefly explained, using one of the earliest MOOCs as an example, with reference to the online footprints resources in the wiki for further detail (15 minutes).

 Participants will be invited to work alone or in small groups, to draw footprints of courses of their choice, and to reflect on the key issue, which is the relationship and balance between prescriptive and emergent learning, and whether this is appropriate and fit for purpose, for the context in which it is used (25 minutes).